Rhodes has a dense road network. Although most of the roads in Rhodes are in good condition, there are some things you should have knowledge of.

 Rhodes is not a small island.
 Some locations will require you to drive an hour or maybe more.
 If you are planning to go to many places, avoid renting a scooter and go for the safety of a car.
 Although the roads are in a good condition, many of them are narrow at some points.
 Scooters with low speed can therefore become an obstacle to other drivers.

-For more information about driving on the island, as well as car hire possibilities, you can read our magazine article
+Looking for more information about driving on Rhodes?
+For more information about driving on Rhodes island, as well as car hire possibilities, you can read our more extensive magazine article